cncf/kubernetes-community-days/content/organizing-creating-website.md

 * Once approved to build your site.

 # Creating your Kubernetes Community Days Event Site
-Once your issue is approved, you will receive your email alias and schedu account.
+Once your issue is approved, you will receive your email alias and CNCG event.
 You will then create your website in the cncf/kubernetes-community-days/ repo.
 You will receive access to kcd-organizers slack channel.